 Many people have poor scores simply because they have large outstanding balances, their history is too short, or their file is thin.
 Others may have low scores because their report shows historical delinquencies or they are currently delinquent on one or more obligations.

 As long as you are not currently delinquent, you may qualify.
 You must balance a bad rating by ranking well on compensating factors such as your employment situation, your service ratio, and any collateral you can pledge.

 Good Credit Rating

-Borrowers with a good credit rating often qualify for instant approval based solely on their risk score.
+Borrowers with a good credit rating often qualify for fast approval based solely on their risk score.
 Many lenders will give an automatic okay for unsecured accounts, without examining compensating factors – if the score is high enough.
-Applicants with middling ratings may pay higher interest rates, or must present information that is more comprehensive.
+Applicants with middling ratings may pay higher interest rates or must present information that is more comprehensive.